Headington Hill

 We're holding Undergraduate Open Days in Oxford where we’ll be providing further information on the new buildings on our Headington Campus.
 If you are considering studying at Oxford Brookes, we hope you will sign up and find out more.

-A flythrough video which shows the designs of both the teaching and workshop buildings can be viewed on this webpage.
+A pre-construction flythrough video which shows the designs of both the teaching and workshop buildings can be viewed on this webpage.